jsando/mpu/notes.md

     - parser
         - review all the parse functions and make sure they follow the same pattern ... do they call lexer.next?
         - sometimes I use tok := lexer.next and sometimes lexer.tok
+- Really wish I had an indirect-indexed mode, when given a pointer to a struct I need constant offsets off the pointer
+    - Suppose I could add a 1 byte (uint8) to relative-indirect, if none specified its zero?
+My lovely byte savings go away :(
+    - Tried it on some sample code and it cleans it up a lot
+    - However, in writing some "real" code it was already pretty easy to hit the signed 8 bit offset limit for branches, this would make it even worse.
+- Run from command line, ie pass argc, char **argv somehow?
+- If there were a way to write unit tests in mpu, for mpu programs, that would provide an easy way to iteratively code and run them.
 - monitor needs a way to view stack contents ... not sure how though unless we know whether they are bytes or words
 - could I actually build a debugger that could inspect variables?